cloudmesh/classes/docs/source/i523/2017/organization.rst

 EOrganization.5:
      obtain a futuresystems.org account

-.. warning:: Account creation on futuresystems and chameleon is only done
+.. warning:: Account creation on FutureSystems and chameleon is only done
              during **working hours** and it may take up to 48 hours to get feedback.
 Do not ask us any questions if the 48 hours have not passed.
-For example If you ask on Friday after 5pm EST, do not expect to get an asnwer back before Wednesday.
+For example If you ask on Friday after 5pm EST, do not expect to get an answer back before Wednesday.
 As the next working day starts on Monday + 48 hours is at the end of Tuesday, meaning you get feedback back on Wednesday.
 Thus dependent on when you ask it may take 4